Brightwood (Washington, D.C.): History

-Crystal Springs
+Early history

 The land was part of a land patent called White Mill Seat in 1756.
 The name was changed to Peter's Mill Seat in 1800.
 Later, the area was called Crystal Springs, named after the pure water that flowed from several nearby springs.
 One of the springs was located near the modern-day intersection of Fourteenth and Kennedy streets, which still flows in the present day, creating a constant stream of water on the sidewalk of the western side of Fourteenth Street, across from the Metrobus building.
 The area had many chestnut trees, and it was considered a place to enjoy with family.
 The Passenger Railroad Company ran hourly stagecoaches from Fourteenth Street and Boundary Avenue to the springs, charging 25 cents per ride.

 The area was later known as Brighton, but residents decided to change the name to Brightwood in the 1840s because the postal service frequently confused it with Brighton, Maryland.
 Archibald White and Louis Brunett are generally given credit for the new name.

+Transportation

+Before 1889, Brightwood was so far outside the center city that the only transportation to it was a rickety horse-drawn cart driven by an African American man known by the name of Cherry.
+Most of the land north of Rock Creek Church Road was farmland, although there were a few clusters of houses around Brightwood and Takoma Park.

+In 1899, the Brightwood Railway Company extended a streetcar line along Brightwood Avenue (now called Georgia Avenue) from Rock Creek Church Road to Brightwood.
+The streetcar was only of some help to residents, as the streetcar line was famously unreliable.
+The streetcar often came off its tracks, and passengers were asked to help push it back onto its tracks.
+Some residents called it the G.O.P.
+(Get Out and Push) line.

+The Brightwood Citizens' Association was founded on March 17, 1891, the first neighborhood association founded anywhere in Northwest D.C.
+James L. Norris was its first president.
+The organization's initial purpose was to advocate for more reliable transportation to Brightwood.